pmahindru/csci4177-group-project/D1_xProj-Group-24.md

 # xProj-Group-24 (ShopAesthetics)

 This project is the creation of ShopAesthetics proposed online marketplace where authenticity and security of a monitored marketplace meets the community of people who want to enhance their aesthetic lifestyle.
-Our online marketplce aims to provide the users with aesthetically pleasing UI/UX while providing effecient marketplace features.
+Our online marketplce aims to provide users with aesthetically pleasing UI/UX while providing effecient marketplace features.
 Currently this project only has front end stlying and effects for the created web pages, the back end functionality will be added at a later point.
+Before running or working with this codebase please ensure you install node modules in the root project directory, the frontend directory and finally the backend directory!

 * *Date Created*: 20 06 2023
 * *Last Modification Date*: 20 06 2023